TruSens Z-2000 Review

 Air Cleaning Performance

-The only reason we didn't award the Z-2000 a top score in this metric is the fact that it doesn't have a clean air delivery rate (CADR) rating from the Association of Home Appliance Manufacturers (AHAM).
-CADR allows you to judge how large of a room the purifier can handle, and is one of the few truly comparable certifications awarded to consumer-level air purifiers.
+We didn't award the Z-2000 a top score in this metric because it doesn't have a clean air delivery rate (CADR) rating from the Association of Home Appliance Manufacturers (AHAM).
+CADR allows you to judge how large of a room the purifier can handle and is one of the few truly comparable certifications awarded to consumer-level air purifiers.
 The Z-2000 claims it can handle rooms of up to 375 square feet, which would imply a CADR of 250, but that number has not been certified by AHAM.

 Air Quality Sensor Pod

-Many purifiers have air quality sensors and a corresponding auto mode that allows the purifier to ramp up and down in response to the air quality levels that it senses.
+Many purifiers have air quality sensors and a corresponding auto mode that allows the purifier to ramp up and down in response to its senses.
 The problem with these sensors is that they are almost always located on the purifier itself.
-The inherent problem here is that the cleanest air in you home will likely be the air right next to your purifier, and that is the air the meter will be measuring.
-The Z-2000 offers an air quality pod --essentially a seperate air quality meter-- that you can place anywhere in your home.
-Thus you can put the Z-2000into auto mode and have it react to the air quality right next to your bed or favorite couch instead of the air right next to the purifier itself.
+The inherent problem here is that the cleanest air in your home will likely be the air right next to your purifier, and that is the air the meter will be measuring.
+The Z-2000 offers an air quality pod --essentially a separate air quality meter-- that you can place anywhere in your home.
+Thus you can put the Z-2000 into auto mode and have it react to the air quality right next to your bed or favorite couch instead of the air right next to the purifier itself.

 Noise

 The Z-2000 is one of our favorite models for those that are sensitive to noise.
-It has a whisper setting that is virtually silent, and even its normal low modes barely make any noise.
-Higher settings are certainly audible but the pitch stays low and consistent, mostly blending into the background, and actually providing somewhat of a pleasant white noise (if you're into that kind of thing).
+It has a virtually silent whisper setting, and even its normal low modes barely make any noise.
+Higher settings are certainly audible, but the pitch stays low and consistent, mostly blending into the background, and actually providing somewhat of a pleasant white noise (if you're into that kind of thing).
 Even the highest turbo mode stays a lower hum that isn't too grating.

 Ease of Use